 Remove and turn the mold upside down.
 Press on the backside of the hearts, pushing the fudge out.
 If your fudge is too soft and you are having trouble popping them out, freeze it for a bit longer.

 You can, if you prefer, just let them sit overnight at room temperature, then pop them out.

 Melt the bright pink candy melts and pour into a small zip-top bag.
 Snip off the tip of the bag, Drizzle over the hearts.

 Store in an airtight container for up to 10 days.
 You can also wrap them tightly and freeze them for up to a month.

-be sure to check out my Valentine’s Day giveaway going on until February 2, 2014.
+Be sure to check out all of my Valentine's Day recipes.

 Turn simple cherry cordials into a fun fudge shaped like a heart.
 These Cherry Cordial Fudge Hearts are great for Valentine's Day.